Gartner Is Mapping the Future of Secure Access. Okta Is Helping Organizations Get There.

 Device Trust integrations utilize endpoint management solutions’ mobile SSO features.

 For some, passwordless authentication may sound theoretical, but it’s actually practical, simple, and secure, and leading organizations have already adopted it.
-For Gartner’s summit, we spoke to our longtime customer, Moody’s, about the future of identity for their global investor services enterprise—and for them, the shift to passwordless is as imminent as it is inevitable.

 The central role of identity in modern organizations